Lake Erie College of Osteopathic Medicine - LECOM

 Admissions

-Applicants submit a primary application to AACOMAS which collates materials, computes grades, and transmits standardized information to LECOM.
-Applicants are required to submit either a single letter of recommendation from a pre-professional committee or two letters from undergraduate or graduate college/university science professors.
-When complete, applicants receive a personalized email from LECOM inviting them to complete a web-based Supplemental Application.
+LECOM follows a rolling admissions cycle.
+An applicant’s first step is submitting a primary application to AACOMAS.
+AACOMAS collates materials, computes grades**, and transmits standardized information to LECOM.
+LECOM requires the submission of either a single letter of recommendation from a premedical or pre-health committee, or two letters of recommendation from core science professors from the applicant’s undergraduate or graduate institution.
+When complete, applications are screened and qualified applicants receive an email from LECOM inviting them to complete a web-based Supplemental Application.

-LECOM’s Academic Index Score (AIS) is an alternative to the MCAT – In place of the MCAT applicants may use an AIS, a calculation based on the applicant’s overall GPA, from undergraduate and graduate school, and SAT / ACT scores from high school.
-Accordingly, LECOM recognizes diversity of backgrounds in applicants, while scores on standard tests do not solely relate to becoming a great physician.
-Utilizing the AIS contributes to our ability to provide a holistic review of applicants.
+LECOM’s Academic Index Score (AIS) is an alternative to the MCAT.
+In place of the MCAT, applicants may use an AIS - a calculation based on the applicant's overall undergraduate or graduate GPA, and SAT/ACT scores from high school.
+LECOM recognizes diversity of backgrounds in applicants.
+While scores on standardized tests do not solely relate to becoming a great physician, utilizing the AIS contributes to our ability to provide a holistic review of applicants.

-Following receipt of all necessary documentation, the application is reviewed by Admissions Committee members to evaluate candidates for those who are suitably matched to the ISLOs of professionalism, osteopathic philosophy, and discipline knowledge.
+Following receipt of all necessary documentation, the application is reviewed by the Admissions Committee.
+Committee members evaluate candidates according to LECOM’s Institutional Student Learning Outcomes of discipline knowledge, professionalism, and osteopathic philosophy.
 Candidates that meet these criteria are invited to complete a virtual interview.

 Following the interview, the Admissions Committee conducts a second review of the applicant-submitted information and interview evaluations.
 Applicants who have demonstrated to the Committee that they are qualified for admission are extended an offer of acceptance to the College of Medicine.